DroidExter/Embed-Python-with-pip-Windows/README.md

-Embed Python with pip Windows Installer 🪟
+# Embeddable Python with pip Windows Installer 🪟

 This PowerShell script downloads and installs the Windows embeddable Python package with pip support.